syncfusion-content/blazor-docs/blazor/rating/appearance.md

 ## Visible

-By using the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Visible) property.
-You can customize the visibility of the Rating.
+By using the [Visible](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Inputs.SfRating.html#Syncfusion_Blazor_Inputs_SfRating_Visible) property, You can customize the visibility of the Rating.
 If the value of Visible is true, then the rating component is in a visible state.

 Below example demonstrates Visible of Rating.